exceeder/archean/README.md

 It is best you open the whole project from the root in your favourite source editor as you can modify and refactor at once.

+### Understand scaling

+The app-hello is fully scalable.
+Open it's k8s/deployment.yaml and change a number of replicas.
+Refresh main screen.
+Observe the balancing.

 ### Understand routing

 API-Gateway listens on Redis channel "heartbeat".
 All components that wish to receive traffic publish a